 A jury of at least three composers and choreographers will select the participants.

 Note to both: Choreographers and composers may apply as a pair, but you will be evaluated separately and would need to both be accepted to be able to work together.
-You would each fill out applications, but there will be a field on the form to indicate a partner.
+You would each fill out your own application, and there is a field on the form to indicate that you’re applying with a partner.

-- May 22: Draft of musical score and parts are due
+- May 15: First draft of musical score and parts are due

-- June 9: First session with Janis Brenner
+- May 28: First workshop session with Janis Brenner

-- June 16: Work-in-progress studio showing, with audience talkback
+- May 31: Work-in-progress studio showing, including public workshop session with Janis Brenner and audience talkback

 With both composer and choreographer involved with all the rehearsals, we expect the music to develop alongside the choreography, and we encourage all artists to move outside of their comfort zone and explore new processes.
+Our past iterations of this program were meaningful experiences for all involved, and in both cases we selected a work for a full Periapsis production the following season.
 This is a truly unique opportunity, and we can’t wait to see the work that it inspires!

-THE APPLICATION IS NOW CLOSED.
-THANK YOU FOR YOUR INTEREST!
+APPLICATIONS ARE NOW CLOSED.
+THANKS FOR YOUR INTEREST!

 Are you interested in seeing your music choreographed and/or developing new collaborations with dance artists?
 Choreographers are always searching for new music that speaks to them, and Periapsis Music and Dance is developing free resources to facilitate these collaborations: